It is a collaborative group of acute and chronic eczematous disorders that affect the dorsal and palmar aspects of the hand.

 The most prominent side effects are usually burning and itching at the application site, and systemic absorption and immunosuppression are negligible.

-The response to these agents is slower than that of topical steroids.
+The response to these agents is lower than that of topical steroids.
 However, both tacrolimus and pimecrolimus have black block warnings for rare malignancies, including skin and lymphoma, although causal relationships have not been established.

 Possible side effects, such as cataracts, hyperglycemia, and osteoporosis, make oral steroids an unwanted option for chronic or indiscriminate use.